-Modifying my Steam Deck
+Modifying My Steam Deck

 I bought a Steam Deck a couple weeks ago on ebay because the prices were pretty cheap on the gen 1 models.
 I got a 64gb model with the intent of modifying it and putting a 1tb drive in.
 If you know me, you know I’m a bit lazy and I like to put things off, so I played it in it’s 64gb state for about two weeks… (I even finished both Half Life games in that time!)
 However, today was finally the day!!!
 I even bought some new tools for it!